VeraHSWu/Kassiopeia/README.md

  Open Source
 -------------

-This software is distributed "as-is" under an open source license (MIT License, for details see `LICENSE.md` file.)
+This software is distributed "as-is" under an open source license;
+for details see `LICENSE.md` file.

 Kassiopeia includes the following open-source libraries: